nodejs/node/src/README.md

 V8 refers to each of these global objects and their associated builtins as a `Context`.

-Currently, in Node.js there is one main `Context` associated with an [`Realm`][] instance, and most Node.js features will only work inside that context.
+Currently, in Node.js there is one main `Context` associated with a [`Realm`][] instance, and most Node.js features will only work inside that context.
 (The only exception at the time of writing are [`MessagePort`][] objects.)
 This restriction is not inherent to the design of